 - Currently in 5th, 6th or 7th grade

 Note that acceptance is not automatic due to limited space in the program.
 Priority will be given to students at lower English language proficiency levels, proximity to program site, and recent arrivals.

 Participants start their mornings with English and Math classes taught by District teachers.
 The focus is on building English language and academic skills and boosting students’ confidence.
 Afternoon programs are run by community-based organization partners who offer creative enrichment programs like drama, music and art.

 The Summer Program for immigrants has grown steadily since the District first offered it in the Summer of 2015 to 75 students.
-For the 2016 and 2017 summer programs, 200 students applied prompting the District to establish a second summer site.
+In the past few years, there have been 200 students.
 Past partners have included Hebrew Immigrant Aid Society (HIAS) Pennsylvania, Indochinese American Council (IAC), and Taller Puertorriqueño.
 Every year the program has students representing around 36 languages and 23 countries.